yingyliu/weather-dashboard/README.md

 ![weather-dashboard](/assets/homepage.png)

 ## Description
-This is a weather dashboard helping people to check multipule citites in order to plan their trip ahead.
+This is a weather dashboard helping people to check weather at multipule citites, therefore people can plan their trip ahead.

 ## Tech used
 - HTML